French Immigration Museum Highlights Hot Topic

 Eleanor Beardsley reports.

-Mr. JACQUES TOUBON (Cite Nationale de l'Histoire de l'Immigration): A lot of people, probably the majority, are thinking that immigration is against our country, you know, against France.
+JACQUES TOUBON: A lot of people, probably the majority, are thinking that immigration is against our country, you know, against France.
 And history is showing to us immigration was contributing to build what is France today - a kind of civilization which is made of different cultures, way of lives, religions.

 BEARDSLEY: Back at the museum, two visitors are in a heated argument over the subject of immigration.
 Senegalese immigrant Jobal Dyali(ph) is watching the row.

-Mr. JOBAL DYALI (Immigrant, Senegal): (Through translator) There's a huge contradiction between what's happening today in France and what you see in this museum.
+JOBAL DYALI: (Through translator) There's a huge contradiction between what's happening today in France and what you see in this museum.
 We're against the DNA law because it means they don't want us to bring our families here from Africa.
 A man can't live without his family.
 When de Gaulle called upon the former colonies to come help and fight to liberate France, they sure didn't ask us to take a DNA test then.

 BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.